 The Yosemite Falls Trail is open year-round, including December 31st!
+It’s a great place to do some winter hiking in Yosemite National Park!
 It gets direct sunlight, which makes it a great winter trail as there isn’t a lot of ice and snow.
-Aaron and I both started out with what felt like five layers of jackets and thermals .
+Aaron and I both started out with what felt like five layers of jackets and thermals.
 With the warm sun, we were carrying all of them a few minutes into the hike.
 This is a popular trail, but we only had a few fellow hikers during this off-peak time.

 To check out current trail conditions, see the Yosemite Falls webcam.